ataylor89/unix_wisdom/shell.md

 The grep command, which searches for patterns in files, is very useful, and is documented in the [grep.md Markdown file](https://github.com/ataylor89/unix_wisdom/blob/main/grep.md).

-We can bring up the manual for any Unix shell command by typing
+We can bring up the manual page for any Unix shell command by typing

     man <command>